kube-logging/kube-logging.github.io/content/docs/configuration/log-routing.md

 ### Example 0.
 Select all logs

-To select all logs, our if you only want to exclude some logs but retain others you need an empty select statement.
+To select all logs, or if you only want to exclude some logs but retain others you need an empty select statement.

   ```yaml
   apiVersion: logging.banzaicloud.io/v1beta1